escotoj/WeatherApp/README.md

 learned how to create fetch requests and how to have that data display dynamicly learned more about how to use bootstrap

+### Work from re-grade
+edited the styling and made the dates appear but not the days yet also made the buttons render but search wont happen